ANTsX/ANTsPy/CONTRIBUTING.md

 This section describes the general architecture of the package.

 - The python code has the following modules:
+    - `contrib` : contains any experimental code or code which significantly differs from ANTsR.
-    - `core` : contains all core object class definitions such as `ANTsImage`, `ANTsTransform`, and `ANTsImageToImageMetric`.
+    - `core` : contains all core object class definitions such as ANTsImage, ANTsTransform, and ANTsImageToImageMetric.
 Also contains all IO related to these objects.
     - `learn` : contains any code related to Statistical Learning, such as `sparse_decom2`.
     - `lib` : contains any C++ wrapping code.
 Any file which has code which does not directly wrap ANTs functions are prefaced with `LOCAL_`.